The Latest Computer Vision Model Updates

 I suspect that the pressure for automatic assistance will grow as unidentified (including those to rank of class and above) observations accumulate.
 Especially in countries and regions with many observers but very few identifiers.
 The increase in observations being posted is surely going to rapidly outpace the increase in competent identifiers joining iNaturalist.
 There are already 2M observations (5% of plants) identified as "Dicot"-"Monocot"-Pine"-"Fern"-"Moss" or higher.
 If the AI can take them to family or genus it would greatly increase the chances of a still finer identification, with little danger of "plain wrong" IDs.

-Posted by tonyrebelo about 1 year ago (Flag)
+Posted by tonyrebelo about 2 years ago

 To be honest, Tony, computer vision suggestions without a human in the loop isn't something I've been thinking about.